NickStrupat/WarmObservable/README.md

 WarmObservables account for this by merging the hot and cold observables, but only emitting distinct `Thing` rows.
 You may be thinking that behavior could easily be implemented with `hot.Merge(cold).Distinct()`.
 You would be right!
 However, `Distinct()` works by keeping a `HashSet` of all the items it has seen so far.
 The `HashSet` contains all the `Thing` rows ever emitted by the observable (minus duplicates) and never releases them.
 Over time that will result in a large amount of memory being used.

 To address that issue, WarmObservable also keeps a `HashSet` internally.
 However, once the cold observable has completed the `HashSet` is bypassed and released.
-At that point, WarmObservable no longer checks for duplicates and the GC may collect the HashSet used previous for distinct checking.
+At that point, WarmObservable no longer checks for duplicates and the GC can collect the HashSet.

 You can also provide a latency delay to account for the time it takes for the hot observable to actually begin emitting events.